Mastering Options – Seven Rules That Lead to Killer Option Win Rates (MomentumOptions.com)

 The Bottom Line

-As you can see, I make sure we take every necessary step to ensure that we collect profits when they are available, limit losses before they occur and only choose options with strike prices and expiration dates that maximize our chances for success.
+As you can see, we make sure we take every necessary step to ensure that we collect profits when they are available, limit losses before they occur and only choose options with strike prices and expiration dates that maximize our chances for success.